-Objective Richmond is to be renowned as a place where residents have access to a diverse and leading edge range of recreation, sport and community wellness opportunities.
+PROPOSED 2041 OCP CONCEPT - April 2011 draft Objective Richmond is to be renowned as a place where residents have access to a diverse and leading edge range of recreation, sport and community wellness opportunities.
 Through this, residents are physically active and healthy, have an increased permanent commitment to wellness, and feel increasingly connected to their community.
-C. Vibrant City: Romunity Wellness Concepts Strong Partnerships: Strategies to deliver services in partnership with many organizations - from volunteer-based community groups and social agencies, the Richmond School District, Vancouver Coastal Health, and many others.
-Being Uniquely Richmont: Strategies to ensure our services meet the needs of our diverse community - including our different ethnic groups, people living with disabilities, single-families, low-income families, our aging population and our youth.
+C. Vibrant City: Recreation and Community Wellness Concepts Strong Partnerships: Strategies to deliver services in partnership with many organizations - from volunteer-based community groups and social agencies, the Richmond School District, Vancouver Coastal Health, and many others.
+Being Uniquely Richmond: Strategies to ensure our services meet the needs of our diverse community - including our different ethnic groups, people living with disabilities, single-families, low-income families, our aging population and our youth.
 Connecting and Growing: Strategies to ensure our residents have opportunities for life-long learning, to meet their neighbours and feel they belong.
 Living Healthy and Active Lives: Strategies to address the widespread trend towards physical inactivity - to encourage people to live healthy and active lives from the cradle to the grave.
-Investing in Parks and Recreation Infrastructure: Strategies to ensure our facilities and sports fields support our active and healthy living ambitions.
-Straft Rationale Strong partnerships are important in order to build on each other's strengths, avoid duplication and deepen our reach into the community.
-Partnerships also inspire a shared stewardship of our community Associations - with whom we jointly operate our community charters, including the Community Associations - with whom we jointly operate our community charters and lice arenas.
-We will develop new partnerships where possible, and continue to build on the close working relationships we have with Vancouver Coastal Health, the Richmond School District and other key agencies in Richmond.
-Only through recognizing that Richmond is unique can we ensure that our services and programs truly meet our diverse community and residents and we will continue to bail on the olse working ababilities.
-We will continue to achino the order were genes to achiverse y send to erach out diverse accessibility and affordability issues for Richmond residents and weill continue t 8 Provide a framework for a safe community that incorporates a prevention-focused, citizen engagement,
+Investing in Parks and Recreation Infrastructure: Strategies to ensure our racilities and sports fields support our active and healthy living ambitions.
+Strong partnerships are important in order to build on each other's strengths, avoid duplication and deepen our reach into the community.
+Partnerships also inspire a shared stewardship of our community sericians - with whom we jointly operate our community entres, including the Community Associations - with whom we jointly continue to build on the close working relationships we have with Vancouver Coastal Health, the Richmond School District and other key agencies in Richmond.
+Only through recognizing that Richmond is unique can we ensure that our services and programs truly meet our diverse community that Richmond building encourages social connectedness and enhances a 'sense of belonging'.
+These are key components to activering a sense of well being.
+We will continue to a context thoradest possible range of programs and opportunities appeals across ell cultures, age groups and neighbourhoods.
+We will respond to acceesbility and affordability issues for Richmond residents and D. Safe City Objective Provide a framework for a safe community that incorporates a prevention-focused, citizen engagement, and public education model Safe City Anticipate, assess and manage the multiple natural hazards in Richmond